sanfinity-Iot/openremote/Developer-Guide:-Creating-a-custom-project.md

 Adding the OpenRemote code repository as a submodule is the first step for integration.
 You should also include it in the Gradle build of your project, so you can depend directly on OpenRemote.

-You'll need the following files in your project directory:
+You'll need the following files in your `myproject` directory:

 * `settings.gradle` - This defines which projects and sub-projects you have.
 * `gradle.properties` - Key-value configuration items that can be used in build scripts, such as version numbers.